 The Goldhawk building included 3 recording studios (studio 1, studio 2 and studio 4, the latter was built later) and 2 cutting rooms (equipped with Neumann VMS 80 Lathes, SX74 cutter heads and SAL74 Drive Amplifiers).
 In 1985 Townhouse added a VMS 82 for Direct Metal Mastering (DMM).

-Lacquer cuts can be identified by "TOWNHOUSE" or "TOWN HOUSE" etched into the runout grooves.
+Lacquer cuts can be identified by "TOWNHOUSE" or "TOWN HOUSE" etched and occasionally stamped into the runout grooves.

 DMM Masterings can be identified by "TOWNHOUSE DMM" or "TOWNHOUSE D.M.M." etched into the runout grooves.